How To Engage Reluctant Pupils in Learning.

 3. Encourage attempts

 So many children I work with are wary of the negative emotions linked to perceived failures, of not being good enough.
 Not make mistakes but to be free to

 How children perceive themselves can have a huge impact on their engagement.
 Are they the troublemaker always on the black cloud?
 Consistently receiving negative comments about themselves will reinforce low self-esteem, low efficacy, or learned helplessness.
 An easy way to raise the child’s value in class is to praise and recognise all achievements.
 Take down reward charts etc that may be a source of shame.
 This will then make it easier to show them the value of learning!

 5. Provide trust and freedom

 This is not about the level of challenge but the power & control over classroom activities for the child.
 Teachers compromise self-determination when teachers require children to follow a rigid curriculum, rules, and assessments.
-Freedom to choose can positively influence their values and their academic performance and general well-being (Kohn 1993) For example let the students choose the country you study for a topic, the books they read and even sometimes if resources allow where to go on community trips.
+Freedom to choose can positively influence their values and their academic performance and general well-being (Kohn 1993) For example let the students choose the country they study for a topic, the books they read and even sometimes if resources allow where to go on community trips.

-Ways to Engage Reluctant learners Infographic
+Ways to Engage Reluctant Learners Infographic

 Joseph Sanacore (2008) Turning Reluctant Learners into Inspired Learners, The Clearing House: A Journal of Educational Strategies, Issues and Ideas, 82:1, 40-44